Low Volatility With OCF Coverage And Growth Consistency

 Limits

 This interpretation records three observation levels at the most recent reporting period.
 It does not predict that volatility will remain low, guarantee downside protection, or indicate whether the configuration is priced in.
 Low historical volatility periods can end suddenly; the readings can fall with new data.
-The OCF/Net Income obs is a single annual-period ratio, not a multi-input quality composite.
+The OCF/Net Income observation is a single annual-period ratio, not a multi-input quality composite.

 Explanation

 Each observation reads a different domain: Low 1-Year Volatility (Inverse Mapping) reads the annualized standard deviation of returns over the past year.
-The obs is inverse-mapped so that low realized volatility produces a high score — a descriptive reading of past price behavior, not a prediction.
+The observation is inverse-mapped so that low realized volatility produces a high score — a descriptive reading of past price behavior, not a prediction.
 Operating Cash Flow Relative to Net Income is in its elevated range — meaning operating cash flow at least matches reported net income in the latest fiscal year.
 Growth Consistency is a composite that reads revenue growth steadiness (median × positive-year share × stability) across multiple periods.
 A high score reflects regularity of growth in the historical window.
 When all three align, three observation levels co-occur — a one-period snapshot from three domains, not a structural property of the business.

 Interpretation